I’ve written this piece because I’m often asked about topics on energy and more. I will periodically update this post.

 - If you look at the system, yes the system at large, it doesn’t matter what happens in the USA, because it will mostly be offset by foreign polluted energy production.

-- What the fuck do you do with all that silicon tetrachloride?
+- What do you do with all that silicon tetrachloride?